Future Work

 Companies who want to follow suit and define their purpose have a considerable incentive.
 According to the McKinsey above research and Glint's 2021 Employee Well-Being Report, employees who feel their purpose aligns with the organization's purpose are more productive, engaged, loyal, and willing to recommend the company to others.

-3. Focus on activating relationships
+3. Focus on activating relationships with effective communication

 As the World Economic Forum states, "One of the main characteristics of strong organizational culture is the intricate web of social capital—the networks of people across the organization."